Embedded databases – what is an embedded database? and how to choose one

 • Outdated information states / incorrect data

 In the end, the members of such an organization would not be able to communicate and collaborate efficiently with each other.
 They would instead be spending a lot of time on unnecessary work and “conflict resolution”.
 On top, management would miss an accurate overview and data-driven insights to prioritize and steer the company.
-The underlying mechanism that keeps data up-to-date across devices is a technical process called data synchronization (Sync).
+The underlying mechanism that keeps data up-to-date across devices is a technical process called data synchronization (Sync), which often requires offline data sync capabilities to maintain consistency even when devices are offline.
 And while we expect these processes to “just work”, someone needs to implement and maintain them, which is a non-trivial task.

 Growing data masses and shifts in data privacy requirements call for sensible usage of network bandwidth and the cloud.
 Edge computing with selective data synchronization is an effective way to manage which data is sent to the cloud, and which data stays on the device.
 Keeping data on the edge and synchronizing selective data sets effectively, reduces the data volume that is transferred via the network and stored in the cloud.
 Accordingly, this means lower mobile networking and cloud costs.
 On top, it also enables higher data security and data privacy, because it makes it easy to store personal and private data with the user.
 When data stays with the user, data ownership is clear too.